tanutcho/backpack-amm-bot/README.md

 3. Open Bid orders slightly below the mid price and Ask orders slightly above the mid price.
 4. Refresh order in every specific seconds (e.g., 15 seconds).

-## Use this script
+# How to use
+1. Open the account on backpack.exchange [Link to Backpack with Affiliate - little tip to dev](https://backpack.exchange/refer/f101340c-cd34-497f-b5a3-ee1ca8df1cda)
+2. Create API Key from Settings page in backpack, Please note API_KEY and API_SECRET you may use in next section
+3. Install Python 3 on your computer
+4. Clone this repository ```git clone git@github.com:tanutcho/backpack-amm-bot.git ```
-Please create .env file including API_KEY and API_SECRET from backpack.exchange, Then install dependency and start the script.
+5. Edit `sample.env` file to your API_KEY and API_SECRET from (2)
+6. Rename `sample.env` to `.env`
+7. Install dependency and run backpack.py script
 ```
 pip install python-dotenv
 python backpack.py